 Time limits in the specified areas above may be waived or modified upon mutual agreement of the parties involved.
 The final written disposition of a formal complaint shall be provided within sixty days of receipt of the complaint.
-The final disposition of a complaint, if based on protected group status, shall be filed with the Commissioner of the Department of Employee Relations within thirty (30) days of final determination.
+The final disposition of a complaint, if based on protected group status, shall be filed with the Commissioner of Minnesota Management and Budget within thirty (30) days of final determination.